 After all, if you only do what you have always done, you will only get what you have always got.

 What do you think?
 How do you face your fears and stretch yourself?
-Please share your thoughts in the comments …
+Please share your thoughts and experiences …